bobbayj/korra/README.md

 Basically anywhere you might want to run this will have to define a set of environment variables, so here's a list that you can use for reference:

 * **KORRA_SALT**: A long random string used to salt your file encryption.
-Set this once and don't change it unless you're cool with any existing files being unretrieveable.
+Set this once and don't change it unless you're cool with any existing files being irretrievable.
+The longer this string, the stronger the encryption, so about 128 characters is a good place to start.
 * **KORRA_SECRET_KEY**: The Django secret key.
 This should be a long random string.
 Don't change it once it's set.
+A good length is about 64 characters.
 * **KORRA_MEDIA_ROOT**: Your Django media root.
 See the Django docs for more info here.
 * **KORRA_STATIC_ROOT**: Your Django static root.
 Ditto about the docs
 * **KORRA_DBNAME**: The database name.
 If you're using Sqlite, you can skip this, otherwise we assume you've got PostgreSQL running and this is your db name.
 * **KORRA_DBUSER**: Ditto
 * **KORRA_DBPASS**: Ditto
 * **KORRA_PROJECT_ROOT**: The path to `src`.
 So if `src` is at `/home/korra/src`, this should be set to `/home/korra`.
 Used by the `scripts/korra` script to know where everything lives.
 If you're hosting this on Heroku or something, you can skip it.
 * **KORRA_DOMAIN**: The domain you're hosting this on.
 If you're not using the sample gunicorn script though, you can skip this.

 ## The User Journey